 Newcastle in Tyneside is one of the cheapest major cities for property in England according to Hometrack.
 They say that the current average price in Newcastle is £129,700.

 Although the official average property price in the north-east is just under £126,000 it is not difficult to find property investments much cheaper than this.
-This report says it is possible to buy houses and flats in parts of the region from as little as £17,000!
+It is possible to buy houses and flats in parts of the region from as little as £17,000!

 This local press report points out that while property prices in some parts of the north-east are rising, in others they are actually falling – it recommends now might be a good time for north-east property hunters to buy.